ns1/ns1-privatedns/utils/backups/README.md

 `--dry-run`

-Perform a database backup simulacrum.
+Perform a database backup simulation, but execute.

-`-h |--help`

-Print the usage message

 ###  Examples